Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 ### Configuration

-Add the following to your config.g:
+To use the scanning Z probe as a secondary Z probe, assuming you already have a primary Z probe used for Z homing, add the following to your config.g:
 ```
 ; Scanning Z probe
 M558 K1 P11 C"120.i2c.ldc1612" F36000 T36000
 M308 A"SZP coil" S10 Y"thermistor" P"120.temp0" ; thermistor on coil
 ```

+* The K1 parameter configures it as Z probe 1 so as to leave your primary probe as Z probe 0
 * If you change the CAN address, the CAN address in M558 C parameter and M308 P parameter will need to change.

 ### Calibration and usage